ubco-mds-2021-labs/dashboard1-group-e/README.md

 ## Describe your dataset in about 150-200 words

 The dataset contains details for the orders of a Superstore in the US, sourced from Kaggle [https://www.kaggle.com/nazarmahadialseied/superstore-sales].
 This dataset will help us to understand which attribute has affected the sales and profit for the superstore sales.
 The dataset consists of 13 different attributes of a sample of entries.
 Attributes are ordinal, categorical and quantitative.
-Each of the rows (9994 samples) corresponds to a combination of attributes like ship mode, segment, country, city, stat, postal code, region category, sub-category, quantity, and discount with the sales and profit associated with them.
+Each of the rows (9994 samples) corresponds to a combination of attributes like ship mode, segment, country, city, state, postal code, region category, sub-category, quantity, and discount with the sales and profit associated with them.
 The goal of this data is to establish value insights from their sales such as average sales, profits from different regions, categories, etc. which could help the Superstores make good strategies for their business future plan in the market.
 These estimates could be used to identify which sector of the market is under loss and which sector is making huge profits which supports the business to make appropriate decisions.

 ## Acknowledgements and references